spacestangs/HestiaCP-WordPress-Plugin/readme.txt

-=== hestiacp-register ===
+=== hestiacp-Wordpress plugin ===

-you need to edit the server address and login details.
+now you can sell hosting packages with woocommerce

-and activate plugin
+download and activate plugin
-set server deteis in admin panel will appeer a tab called Hestiacp Wordpress plugin
+set server details in admin panel will appear a tab called Hestiacp Wordpress plugin

 add [sitepoint_info_form] shortcode and the form will appear and give info if user is not register in hosting so it will ask for user to chouse new password for server.